Cheops_illustration_pillars

 Calling all space detectives to hack an exoplanet!

 Hack an Exoplanet is an inquiry-based astronomy project on planets outside the Solar System.
-By completing this activity, teams of secondary students will get the opportunity to analyse real satellite data collected by Cheops and hack these mysterious alien worlds.
+By completing this set of activities, secondary students will get the opportunity to analyse real satellite data collected by Cheops and hack these mysterious alien worlds.
 This activity is suggested for teams of students aged 14 to 19 years old.

 Subtitles are available (automatically generated by YouTube) – select your language using the YouTube player controls.